lacker/coinkit/testnet/README.md

 This same command should also update the deployment, when a new "latest" image exists or when the yaml file has been updated.

-To expose the `cserver` to public internet ports, you need to create a load balancer:
+To expose the `cserver` to public internet ports, you need to create a load balancer, which you can do with the `expose.sh` script:

 ```
-kubectl apply -f ./service.yaml
+./expose.sh 0
 ```

+You only need to expose it once; you don't need to run that on every deploy.

 To find the external ip, run: